Sidnioulz/storybook-addon-vue-mdx/README.md

 Before reporting a bug, please thoroughly check Veaury's documentation and list of issues for matching issues.

 To report a bug, please use GitHub issues on this repository, making sure to include a working Minimal Working Example.
 For instance, you could use [storybook.new](https://new-storybook.netlify.app/) to bootstrap a reproduction environment.

+### Migrating to a later Storybook version

+If you want to migrate the addon to support the latest version of Storyboook, you can check out the [addon migration guide](https://storybook.js.org/docs/addons/addon-migration-guide).